mcormier/StGeorgeCalendar/README.md

 # St. George Calendar Generate-tron-amajig #

 ## What it does? ##
-Grabs all the event data from a google calendar and generates an html page per month that you can include on your website.
+Grabs the event data from a Google calendar and generates an HTML page per month that you can include on your website.
+Top this HTML cake with some CSS icing to make everything look pretty.

 ## How it works? ##
 1. Grabs all the event data from one Google calendar.
 2. Generates one html page per month for our tennis season (April to October)
-3. The content for each day comes from concatenating the description data.
-If you want an event to show up on your google calendar but not in the generated page then don't adda description.
+3. The content for each day comes from concatenating the description data, not the event title.
+If you want an event to show up on your Google calendar but not in the generated page then don't add a description.
-4. To push the line break formatting to the Google description, set the csswhite-space property to pre-wrap "white-space:pre-wrap" for the innerContainer div.
+4. To push the line break formatting to the Google description, set the csswhite-space property to pre-wrap **"white-space:pre-wrap"** for the innerContainer div.
+Use **data/calendar2013.css** with the generated html to see how this works.

 ## What it generates? ##